Dental Implants – Portland, OR

 After we’ve determined that implants are right for you, we can design your treatment plan depending on your needs.

 A single implant post can be topped with a crown in order to replace a single tooth.
 Unlike a regular bridge (which is how single teeth are traditionally replaced), implants don’t require us to remove any natural enamel to make room for the restoration.
 You can enjoy the benefits of new teeth without having to make alterations to the teeth you already have.

 When you lose multiple teeth, you might be worried about having to get a separate implant for each one, but luckily, it’s often possible to replace several teeth with just a few carefully placed implants.
 Three or more missing teeth in a row can be replaced with a dental bridge and just two implant posts.

 Understanding the Cost of Dental Implants

 Compared to other tooth replacements, dental implants do carry a higher price tag, but the unique benefits they have to offer make them well worth it.
 Because dental implants last far longer than other restorations, you won’t have to pay for new ones as often (if you ever need to have them replaced at all), meaning you could actually end up saving money in the long run.
-The cost of the implant process as a whole will be discussed in more detail at your initial consultation.
+The cost of dental implants in Portland as a whole will be discussed in more detail at your initial consultation.